While I was on my journey to fix my pectus excavatum non-surgically, I studied all of Dr. Sydney Haje's scientific publications.

 He has developed the famous Dynamic Remodeling Method (DR Method), a conservative treatment strategy to fix pectus excavatum and carinatum non-surgically, using exercises and braces.

-Dr. Haje demonstrated to the world that people could improve these deformities without undergoing surgery, relying on the simple yet effective principles of orthopedics.
+Dr. Haje demonstrated to the world that people could improve these deformities without surgery, relying on the simple yet effective principles of orthopedics.

 Dr. Haje published more than 20 scientific studies in Brazil and worldwide.